 A good lender can give you a checklist of things you can do to make your credit score better.
 And this does not just apply to people with bad credit.
 Even if you have fantastic credit, there are probably things you could do that could save you money on your loan.

 For example, when I was looking for loans to refinance my home, I had a credit card with a zero balance.
 My lender told me to go make a purchase of $10 on that card.
 So my husband went and bought a new pair of funky socks.
 He really likes funky socks.
 It changed our payment by $20/month.
 That might not sound like much, but $20/month is $240 per year of savings or $7,200 over the life of a 30 year loan, just for buying some funky socks!
 Speaking to a good lender can tell you exactly what steps to take to get the best rate.
 These things usually take at least one billing cycle to take effect, or more if you need a few months worth of cash flow to implement the plan, so it’s best to get working on it quickly.

-Pretty much all lenders will have access to the same types of loans.
-The biggest difference is in the fees they charge.
+The second step on your buying a house checklist is to talk with several lenders.
+Different lenders have different loan programs and also charge different fees.
 You can’t look only at the rate and know if you are getting a good deal or not.
 There is a standardized document called the Loan Estimate Form that all lenders can give you so you can make sure you are comparing apples to apples when looking at all the different rates and the different fees.